Skip to main content

 6. Keep your receipts in case you need them to support your claim.

-7. If you have questions about your provider and ⁄or suspect fraudulent activity, contact us using our confidential and secure fraud and ethics reporting service.
+7. If you have questions about your provider and or suspect fraudulent activity, contact us using our confidential and secure fraud and ethics reporting service.

 Learn more

-Visit the Canadian Life and Health Insurance Association’s Fraud=Fraud web page to get more tips on how to sharpen your fraud-fighting skills.
+You can also visit the Canadian Life and Health Insurance Association’s Fraud=Fraud web page to get more tips on how to sharpen your fraud-fighting skills.

 Share this post